velartrill/velartrill.github.io/orig/kestrel.md

 I purse my lips, watching the security cameras overhead for any untoward sign of motion.
 "I instructed the President that this was to be a private interview," I said quietly.
 "She may well be listening in anyway, but if anyone catches her at it, *she will be in trouble,*" I continue, raising my voice for the last part and glaring towards the security cameras.

 He nods.
 "I understand, ma'am.
 Suppose that's the best I have any right to hope for."
 He sits back.
 "Border protests ain't uncommon.
-As it was, *we* basically drew down the borders for the region.
+As it was, *we* basically drew down the borders for the region, a sight carelessly so.
 That line cut right through whole communities, communities that took up arms together against the *den tsuang*.
 I'm sure some of them fought alongside our boys.
 And suddenly we're putting up roadblocks, saying you can't go here and there without passports and permission, you can't come in without a valid reason and a visa—"

 I nod.
 "Unhappy mess, ain't it."

 "Yeah.
 Well, the Nationalists aren't thugs, whatever anyone might have you think.
 Their protests have always been peaceful.
 But they're loud.
 They're clever.
 They have state backing.
 Makes me feel right like Matikhe-bepissed *dirt* standing there on the line 'twixt families as got cut in half for no damn reason at all, I don't mind saying, so I can only imagine what kind of a humiliation it is for the central government."

 His accent is familiar, I realize slowly.
-He might actually be from my home sector, or at least somewhere in the city.
+He might actually be from my home district, or at least somewhere in the city.
 His Zia Ţai is plainly that of a native speaker, which fits.
 Khmai back home weren't really any different from ordinary folk, not like you'll find in some cities.
 We didn't even have a Khmai Quarter.
 Folk just mixed.

 "They describe the protestors as rabble-rousers.
 Violent, disruptive."